Go Back

 Instructions

-• Fill desired jar barely half full of dried echinacea root, petals, leaves and ground rose hips.
+• Fill the desired jar just about half full with dried echinacea root, petals, leaves, and ground rose hips (use 2/3 echinacea and 1/3 rose hips).
 Don't overfill or pack.
 You want room for the herbs to expand.

-• For tincture: cover echinacea completely covered with vodka, going 2-3 inches above the top.
+• Cover the echinacea completely with vodka, going 2-3 inches above the top.
+Leave some headspace.

 • Label the jar with the date and herbs used.